 The nicer brands come with a higher price tag for a reason: they will be durable, lightweight, fully functional, and built to last.
 They will be tailored specifically to avid backpackers and hikers, equipped with all of the features that like-minded trail enthusiasts have deemed necessary to make for a more comfortable and enjoyable experience.
 You are likely to have an overall better time on the trail with certified, lightweight gear.

 If you don’t have the financial means, or if you aren’t sure if hiking is going to be something that you’re interested in long-term, it is perfectly okay to purchase your essentials from big-box stores like Walmart or Target.
-Though I should warn you to keep in mind that the gear from those stores may be heavier, cheaply made, and have a shorter lifespan.
+However, I should warn you to keep in mind that the gear from those stores may be heavier, cheaply made, and have a shorter lifespan.

-Mistake #5: Purchasing Gear Without Knowing How to Properly Use It
+Hiking Mistake #5: Purchasing Gear Without Knowing How to Properly Use It

 Make sure you know how to use your gear before you hit the trail.